Specifying Run Settings

 input keyevent 82 am switch-user 10

-Enter the following commands to switch back to the default user,
+Enter the following commands into Post-quit on-device shell commands to switch back to the default user,

 0, and to unlock the screen after the application is quit: